romkey/wp-nutrition-label/readme.txt

 2. Example output

 == Upgrade Notice ==

+= 0.4 =
+* fix CSS problem where hr requires a clear: both
+* confirm that wp-nutrition-label works correctly with Wordpress 3.2

 = 0.3 =
 * Calculate calories from protein, carbohydrates and fat if no calories specified.